MikePohatu/Birdsnest-Explorer/documentation/intro/README.md

 Nodes can be moved around the view using click and drag.
 As soon as a node is moved, it becomes pinned, and won't dynamically move if you [refresh the view](#Refresh-view).
 Click the thumbtack icon to unpin the node and allow it to dynamically move again.

 #### Node Details
-More details about a specific node can be shown by clicking a node.
+More details about a specific node can be shown by clicking a node to select it.
 A node details pane will appear showing additional properties for the node, and any related nodes i.e. connected nodes that are one [hop](#Hops) away

 ![Node Details](/documentation/image/intro/node-details.png)

-Multiple nodes may be shown at once by hold CTRL and clicking the desired nodes.
+Multiple node details may be shown at once by hold CTRL and clicking the desired nodes.

 ### Relationships
 Nodes are connected by relationships.
 Each relationship has a type to describe the relationship e.g. AD_MEMBER_OF, and a direction e.g. an Active Directory user node is a member of a group node, not the other way around.